abroniewski/MobilityDB-workshop-dashboards/src/CONTRIBUTING.md

 Find/replace "<imagedata fileref"
     with "<imagedata width='80%' fileref"
     note: some pictures will need to have their width set manually.
+Remove <section xml:id=...> from XML file
+Remove </section> from XML file

 COPY AIS_Dashboard.xml into parent doc folder
+COPY all images from the notion export folder into the doc/images folder

+IN mobilitydb-workshop.xml
+ADD <!ENTITY GPX SYSTEM "[filename].xml"> at header ADD &FlightDataDashboard; at end

 IN TERMINAL
 cd ..
 dblatex -s texstyle.sty -T native -t pdf -o mobilitydb-workshop.pdf mobilitydb-workshop.xml